Mfarzana/docker-learning/introduction.md

 The **daemon creates and manages Docker objects**, such as images, containers, networks, and volumes.

-Note: Docker is licensed under the open source Apache 2.0 license.

-For more details, see Docker Architecture below

 ## Reference
 - https://docs.docker.com/get-started/overview/
 - https://medium.com/codingthesmartway-com-blog/docker-beginners-guide-part-1-images-containers-6f3507fffc98#:~:text=Docker%20is%20a%20platform%20for,Docker%20containers%20are%20always%20portable.